clulab/habitus-utils/README.md

 # habitus-utils

-Please refer README under individual projects
+Please refer to the README files under the individual projects.